 In 2008, Jennifer Garner, her then-husband Ben Affleck, and their daughter Violet obtained a restraining order against Steven Burky, who had been stalking Garner since 2002.

-In 2008, the play "Cyrano de Bergerac", in which Jennifer Garner played Roxanne, was recorded before a live audience and aired on PBS.
+In 2008, the play 'Cyrano de Bergerac', in which Jennifer Garner played Roxanne, was aired on PBS after being recorded before a live audience.

-In 2009, Jennifer Garner became an artist ambassador for Save the Children USA, promoting literacy, nutrition, and early education.
+In 2009, Jennifer Garner became an artist ambassador for Save the Children USA, promoting national literacy, nutrition, and early education efforts.

-In 2009, Jennifer Garner starred in Ricky Gervais's directorial debut, "The Invention of Lying", playing the love interest.
+In 2009, Jennifer Garner starred in Ricky Gervais's directorial debut, 'The Invention of Lying', playing the love interest of the first human with the ability to lie.

-In 2011, Jennifer Garner had a supporting role as a villainous deranged bride in the comedy "Arthur", a remake of the 1981 film of the same name.
+In 2011, Jennifer Garner had a supporting role as a villainous deranged bride in the comedy 'Arthur', a remake of the 1981 film.

 In 2011, Jennifer Garner partnered with Frigidaire as part of her work with Save the Children.

-In 2012, Jennifer Garner played a mother in "The Odd Life of Timothy Green" and produced and starred in the satirical comedy "Butter".
+In 2012, Jennifer Garner played a mother in 'The Odd Life of Timothy Green' and produced and starred in 'Butter', also appearing in the YouTube short 'Serena' and became a spokesperson for Luvo.

-In August 2013, Jennifer Garner testified before the California Assembly Judiciary Committee in support of a bill to protect celebrities' children from paparazzi harassment.
+In August 2013, Jennifer Garner testified before the California Assembly Judiciary Committee in support of a bill protecting celebrities' children from paparazzi harassment, marking her advocacy for privacy laws.

-In September 2013, the bill Jennifer Garner supported to protect celebrities' children from paparazzi harassment passed and became California law.
+In September 2013, the bill Jennifer Garner supported to protect children from paparazzi harassment passed, becoming California law.

-In 2013, Jennifer Garner starred in Dallas Buyers Club as a doctor treating AIDS patients, which garnered acclaim.
-Also in 2013, she became the first celebrity spokesperson for Max Mara.
+In 2013, Jennifer Garner starred in the biographical drama Dallas Buyers Club, playing a doctor treating AIDS patients, which garnered critical acclaim.
+Also in 2013, she became the first celebrity spokesperson for Max Mara, an Italian fashion brand.

-In 2013, Jennifer Garner took her daughter Violet to a Save the Children gala, marking her first public event.
+In 2013, Jennifer Garner took her daughter Violet to a Save the Children gala in New York, emphasizing the importance of making the world a better place.

 In 2014, Jennifer Garner donated $25,000 to the campaign of Democratic politician Wendy Davis.

-In 2014, Jennifer Garner joined the Invest in Us campaign.
+In 2014, Jennifer Garner joined the Invest in Us campaign, further supporting early childhood education initiatives.

-In 2014, Jennifer Garner starred in Draft Day as a salary cap analyst, co-starred in Alexander and the Terrible, Horrible, No Good, Very Bad Day, and appeared in Men, Women & Children.
-In late 2014, she also became a spokesperson for Capital One Venture Air Miles credit card.
+In 2014, Jennifer Garner starred in Draft Day as a salary cap analyst.
+She also co-starred in Disney's Alexander and the Terrible, Horrible, No Good, Very Bad Day.
+Additionally, she appeared in Men, Women & Children.
+In late 2014, Capital One signed Garner as a spokesperson for their Capital One Venture Air Miles credit card.

 In June 2015, Jennifer Garner and Ben Affleck announced their intention to divorce.